 Skip to Main Content

-This year, Giffords Center for Violence Intervention will host its first annual Community Violence Intervention Conference in Los Angeles on June 26 & 27.
+GIFFORDS Center for Violence Intervention will host the 2026 Community Violence Intervention Conference in Los Angeles on July 20 & 21, 2026.

 About the Conference

-The 2023 Community Violence Intervention Conference will be the largest convening exclusively dedicated to CVI in the country, attracting more than 600 experts—both national and international—to discuss this lifesaving work.
+The Community Violence Intervention Conference is the largest convening exclusively dedicated to CVI in the country, attracting more than 900 experts—both national and international—to discuss the impact of this lifesaving work.
 The goal of the conference is to bring together leading experts, advocates, and practitioners to share insights, struggles, and opportunities in a communal space devoted to advancing the field of community violence intervention.

 Background